ffxhxd/xtracap-assignment/README.md

 # Photo Explorer

 Photo Explorer is a React application that utilizes the Unsplash API to display and search for photos.
 It features a responsive design, infinite scrolling, and an autocomplete search bar with saved suggestions.
--Note: I was Facing error in creating an account on "flickr" so I have used Unsplash APIs for the development of this project.
+# Note: I was Facing error in creating an account on "flickr" so I have used Unsplash APIs for the development of this project.

 ## Features